takapi327/ldbc/docs/src/main/mdoc/en/index.md

 - Geometry data type support
 - Support for CHECK constraints
 - Non-MySQL database support
-- Join 3 or more tables with Query Builder
 - Streaming Support
 - ZIO module support
 - Integration with other database libraries